CtrlK

 Actionability

 All three variants provide fully executable TypeScript code with real Exa SDK methods, proper imports, concrete configuration objects, and copy-paste ready implementations.
-The decision matrix gives specific thresholds for choosing between variants.
+The code examples are complete and use actual API parameters with realistic values.

 3 / 3